valkey-io/valkey-doc/commands/cluster-reset.md

 5. **Hard reset only**: `currentEpoch` and `configEpoch` vars are set to 0.
 6. The new configuration is persisted on disk in the node cluster configuration file.

-This command is mainly useful to re-provision a Redis Cluster node in order to be used in the context of a new, different cluster.
-The command is also extensively used by the Redis Cluster testing framework in order to reset the state of the cluster every time a new test unit is executed.
+This command is mainly useful to re-provision a Valkey Cluster node in order to be used in the context of a new, different cluster.
+The command is also extensively used by the Valkey Cluster testing framework in order to reset the state of the cluster every time a new test unit is executed.

 If no reset type is specified, the default is **soft**.